-- Jack machine up by pushing the cylinder lift forward to lower and adjust the angle of the cutting head to raise machine. - Place blocks under forklift cups on the side of the machine that wheel is being changed. - Let cylinder down resting machine on blocks allowing rear wheel to be lifted off the floor. - 4.
+- 1. Jack machine up by pushing the cylinder lift forward to lower and adjust the angle of the cutting head to raise machine. - Place blocks under forklift cups on the side of the machine that wheel is being changed. - Let cylinder down resting machine on blocks allowing rear wheel to be lifted off the floor. - 4.
 Remove five 1/2" lug nuts with an extended arm wrench, remove wheel. - 5.
 Replace wheel. - 6.
-Replace five lug nuts and tighten, making sure lug nuts are very tight. - 7.
+Replace five lug nuts and tighten to 85 ft.lbs. - 7.
 Raise cylinder to raise machine off of blocks.
 Remove blocks and lower machine. - 8.
-Repeat to other side if necessary.
+Repeat on other side if necessary.